What does it take to step up to the next level?

 Remember the Guy Kawasaki quote that "A players recruit A+ players, while B players recruit C players".
 If you're recruiting A+ players, why wouldn't you take full advantage of their skills?
 (The truth is that if you can recruit A+ people successfully and get the best from them, then you've become an A+ manager.)

-A top attribute of Level 5 Leaders is taking responsibility for your team's mistakes or failings.
+A top attribute of Level 5 Leaders is that they take responsibility for their team's mistakes or failings.

 So make sure that you take responsibility for your (and your team's) actions.
 Our Book Insight into No Excuses!
 The Power of Self Discipline has more on this.

 Level 5 Leaders are incredibly disciplined in their work.
-When they're sure of a course of action, no matter how difficult it is, they stick to their resolve.
+When they commit to a course of action, no matter how difficult it is, they stick to their resolve.

 If you know in your heart that you're right, then don't let naysayers dissuade you from a course of action.
 It's always important to listen to differing opinions, of course, but don't let fear be your driving motivator when you make, or change, a decision.

 Level 5 Leaders depend on the people around them.
-They spend time finding the right people, and helping them to reach their full potential.
+They spend time finding the right people , and helping them reach their full potential.

 If you're a leader or manager already, then you probably know without thinking who your best people are.
 However, you sometimes have to challenge these assumptions – our article on The Leader-Member Exchange Theory shows you how to do this, so that you can get the best from everyone on your team.